TecXCTO/TecXMAAI/install/api/bat/mech_api.md

 Engine Update: Ensure your automation code is updated to .NET 8, as the Inventor 2026 Design Automation engine has officially migrated to this version.

+#

+In 2026, mechanical engineering APIs for agentic AI have shifted from simple script execution to "tool-calling" interfaces where autonomous agents can reason about physics, geometry, and manufacturing constraints.
+1. Generative Design & CAD APIs
+These APIs allow agents to create and modify 3D models autonomously to meet engineering goals.
+Autodesk Platform Services (APS) Design Automation API: This is the primary cloud-based interface for Inventor and Fusion.
+It allows agents to modify IPT (parts) and IAM (assemblies) without a local install.
+Agents use it to check design code compliance and automate repetitive modeling.
+Onshape REST API: A cloud-native CAD API that agents use for real-time collaborative design.
+Its JSON-based architecture is highly compatible with LLM function-calling for structural design updates.
+2. Simulation & Physics APIs (CAE)
+Agents use these to run simulations, evaluate performance, and iterate on designs.
+PyAnsys Ecosystem: The most robust Pythonic interface for solvers.
+It includes PyMAPDL (structural), PyFluent (fluids), and PyAEDT (electronics).
+These allow agents to set up boundary conditions and run FEA/CFD analysis programmatically.
+SimScale Engineering AI API: An agentic assistant built directly into the platform that novices can use to diagnose missing inputs and suggest geometry-based settings.
+NVIDIA Modulus API: Used for physics-informed machine learning (PINNs).
+Agents leverage this to create digital twins that simulate mechanical systems at near real-time speeds.
+3. Robotics & Control APIs
+For agents managing physical hardware or manufacturing lines.
+Quanser QUBE-Servo 2 API: Used by AI agents for real-time adaptive control (e.g., PID tuning) of motor systems.
+NVIDIA NeMo Agent Toolkit: Provides orchestration and observability tools to connect mechanical "agent teams" that monitor factory sensor data and coordinate robotic movements.
+4. Manufacturing & Supply Chain APIs
+Acuvate Agentic AI API: Specifically targeted at manufacturing use cases like predictive maintenance, quality control, and autonomous inventory management.
+NVIDIA cuOpt: Used by agents for world-record accuracy in complex route optimization for factory floor logistics and supply chains.
+Implementation Tip: MCP (Model Context Protocol)
+In 2026, the standard for connecting these APIs to an agent is the Model Context Protocol (MCP).
+Instead of raw API calls, you wrap your Ansys or Inventor functions as MCP "tools."
+This allows the agent to discover the capabilities of the mechanical engineering toolset (e.g., run_stress_test() or update_fillet_radius()) and call them with reasoning.

+#

 ```